-It’s required for the functions of over 300 enzymes and involved in many important processes in your body (1).
+The mineral zinc is required for the functions of over 300 enzymes.
+It is involved in many vital processes in your body, including metabolizing nutrients, maintaining your immune system, and growing and repairing body tissues (1).

-Your body doesn’t store zinc, so you need to eat enough every day to ensure you’re meeting your daily requirements (2).
+Your body doesn’t store zinc, so you must eat enough daily to meet your daily requirements.

-However, eating a healthy balanced diet that includes zinc-rich foods should satisfy everyone’s needs.
+A nutrient-dense, balanced diet with zinc-rich foods should satisfy most people’s needs.

-Here are 10 of the best foods that are high zinc.
+Here are 10 of the best sources of zinc.

-Red meat is a particularly great source, but ample amounts can be found in all different kinds of meat, including beef, lamb and pork.
+Red meat is a great source, but all kinds of meat have zinc, including beef, lamb, and pork.

-This amount of meat also provides 176 calories, 20 grams of protein and 10 grams of fat.
-Plus, it’s a great source of many other important nutrients, such as iron, B vitamins and creatine.
+One serving also provides 176 calories, 20 grams of protein, and 10 grams of fat.
+Plus, it’s a great source of many other essential nutrients, like iron, B vitamins, and creatine (

-However, as long as you keep your intake of processed meats to a minimum and consume unprocessed red meats as part of a diet rich in fruits, vegetables and fiber, this probably isn’t something you need to worry about.
+However, if you keep your intake of processed meats to a minimum and consume unprocessed red meats as part of a diet rich in fruits, vegetables, and fiber, this probably isn’t something you need to worry about.

-Summary Meat is an excellent source of zinc.
-A 100-gram serving of raw ground beef provides men 43% of their daily recommended zinc intake.
+Meat is an excellent source of zinc.
+A 100-gram serving of raw ground beef provides 44%–60% of the Daily Value (DV).

-Oysters contain particularly high amounts, with 6 medium oysters providing 32 mg, or 290% of a man’s daily recommended intake.
+Oysters contain particularly high amounts, with six medium oysters providing 33 mg, or 300% of the DV for males and 413% for females (

 Other types of shellfish contain less zinc than oysters but are still good sources.